ynput/ayon-python-api/openpype/client/README.md

 ???
 Question implement this option as optional usage.
 It is maybe bigger chunk for initial implementation then we may need.
-It will have it's usage for project management syncrhonizations
+It will have it's usage for project management synchronizations
     - e.g. ftrack -> OpenPype

+### Note
+This could be extracted to separated python module?
+This is real client logic, the rest of code is related to OpenPype application, pipeline and tools which are changing a lot over time.